JoelBalmer/code-test-node-backend/README.md

 * _Why_ - I like getting more experience and contributing to projects I use and that are open source
 * _Github_ - [gas-github](https://github.com/JoelBalmer/gas-github) and [darkreader](https://github.com/JoelBalmer/darkreader) are ones I've contributed to
 * _Live site_ - Chrome store links for [Google Apps Script GitHub Assistant](https://chrome.google.com/webstore/detail/google-apps-script-github/lfjcgcmkmjjlieihflfhjopckgpelofo) and [Dark Reader](https://chrome.google.com/webstore/detail/dark-reader/eimadpbcbfnmbkopoojfekhnkhdbieeh)

-# Checklist
-1. ~~Move error messages from after callbacks to before callbacks, using err in mongodb function callbacks, like the availability one~~
-2. ~~Refactor to separate route files, etc.~~
-3. ~~Be consistent with erroring (passing up the chainn, res.send, etc.)~~
-4. Be consistent with spacing
-5. Be consistent with commenting
-6. ~~Add entry to the usage collection each time a room is a) created b) availabilty updated c) name updated~~
-7. ~~Security points by obscuring mongodb admin info~~
-8. ~~Add optional room id to usage~~
-9. ~~Add air bnb style jsvscript guide~~
-10. ~~Modularise adding usage~~
-11. ~~Make users JSON list in config~~
-12. ~~Truncate name~~

-# Improvements
-1. Move users to a database instead of a JSON list
-2. Use JSON web tokens to use production grade authentication security
-3. Use a slightly different method to remove deprecated warning: https://able.bio/ivanberdichevsky/how-to-set-up-a-mongodb-environment-along-with-npm--18gkgzt
-4. ~~Report back to 'user' that they can't update room name AND they have succesfully updated availability~~